CSE512-14W/a3-luheng-pany5/README.md

 Therefore, we changed the dataset from track-level to artist-level.
 Instead of computing co-occurrence between tags and songs, we compute the co-occurrence between artists and tags instead.
 For example, if "Coldplay" has lots of songs tagged as "britpop" or "soft rock", then we consider "Coldplay" can be labeled as a "britpop"/"soft rock" artist.

-Moreover, we filtered artists with very small amount of tags and tags that are rarely used.
+Moreover, we filtered artists with very small amount of tags and removed tags that are rarely used.
 This results in a reasonable -sized dataset for our final visualization.
 Our final dataset still contains 10,000 most popular artists and more than 400 tags, which is a lot to explore!

 ### Noisiness of User-add Tags
 The tags from the Last.fm dataset are added by listeners, which are noisy and heterogeneous by nature.
 While some tags are about music genres, as we expected, there are other tags about geographic information or simply meaningless, for example: top 40, love at first listen, my favorites.
 These meaningless tags can hurt the quality of our artist-tag network a lot.
 For example, a meaningless tag such as "favorite" can lead from Justin Bieber to Marilyn Manson.